asutherland/aframe-buildling/README.md

 Buildings are allocated space via the "blocks" property.

 The blocks are integer-quantized voxels, with the block at 0 0 0 sitting on top of the y=0 plane, centered around the +y axis.
-These blocks are notionally 6ft cubes if you're American, or 2m cubes usually thought of in 1/3 of a meter increments if you're not.
+While configurable, these blocks are intended to have the same dimensions in both horizontal directions, about ~6ft, and a vertical height corresponding to a single building floor, defaulting to 8ft, but 10ft also being possible.
 They are units of space allocation not a geometry alignment grid.

-The choice of 6ft is made because:
+The choice of 6ft horizontally is made because:
 - It's a large enough value to contain a 3ft wide door.
-- Double-height is enough for a 7ft high door, 1ft of clearance, then 4ft of roof.
 - Some other multiples where a house 3 voxels wide can have a reasonable buffer on ths sides (2ft each) plus windows with reasonable spacing between the door.
 - 6ft works for a 2-lane pedestrian path.

-For now, buildings have 8ft floors.
-For houses with sloped rooves, uninhabited rooves need at least 4ft of clearance.
-Inhabited rooves like with dormers can do with only 2ft of extra height.
+Previously, cubic voxels were considered, with 6ft height being used so that the leftovers could be used for sloping roofs.
+However, we're not doing sloping rooves initially, and the floor-slicing process becomes needlessly complex in that case.
+It's easy enought to just have the top set of blocks be allocated to roof-space that need not use up the entire vertical allocation.

 ### Building Construction ###